lumean/xhtml-report-generator/README.md

 [Preview](https://cdn.rawgit.com/lumean/xhtml-report-generator/master/test/CustomTableReference.xhtml)

-Advanced example2: including some graphs to your reports
+Advanced example2: including some graphs/charts to your reports
 ----------------------------------
 Due to the xml nature it is also easy to insert SVG graphs / pictures.
-Check out the svg-graph gem
+Check out the svg-graph gem, or you can even natively include a c3.js graph

 ```ruby
 require 'xhtml_report_generator'